 David Cassidy was one of the stars of the musical TV series The Partridge Family in the 1970s.
 In addition to being popular on television, the fictional family scored several hits, such as "I Think I Love You," which featured Cassidy on lead vocals.
 By the mid-1970s, however, Cassidy's teen fan base had moved on, and he also moved on to other series and a successful run entertaining in Las Vegas.

-Singer, actor, composer.
-Born on April 12, 1950, in New York, New York.
-Son of actor and singer Jack Cassidy, David Cassidy has built his own career as an entertainer, most notably as one of the stars of the musical television series, The Partridge Family, in the 1970s.
+Singer, actor, and TV star David Cassidy was born on April 12, 1950, in New York City.
+Son of actor and singer Jack Cassidy and actress Evelyn Ward, Cassidy has built his own career as an entertainer, most notably as one of the stars of the musical television series, The Partridge Family, in the 1970s.
 Growing up, he was surrounded by show business.
-In addition to his father, Cassidy's mother, Evelyn Ward, was also an actress.
 His parents divorced when he was a child, and his father married actress and singer Shirley Jones in 1956.

 Jones and Cassidy went on to play mother and son on The Partridge Family, which debuted in the fall of 1970.
 Danny Bonaduce and Susan Dey were also key members of the cast.
 In addition to being popular on television, the fictional family scored several hits, such as "I Think I Love You," which featured Cassidy on lead vocals.
 He played the family group's young heartthrob in the series, and he became one of the decade's biggest teen idols in real life as well.
 Releasing several hit albums, Cassidy had a successful career as a solo artist for several years.